 - David Perlmutter and David Dowling, “How the Humanities and Journalism Can Save Each Other.”
 The Chronicle of Higher Education 59.12 (16 November 2012): B10-11.

 - “Melville and the Antebellum American Reading Public” in The Blackwell Companion to American Literature, vol. 2, 1820-1914,” ed.
 Susan Belasco, Theresa Strouth Gaul, Linck Johnson, and Michael Soto.
-Blackwell, solicited by editors and in progress, 2015.
+Blackwell, forthcoming, 2017.

 - “Emerson in Media Studies and Journalism” in Approaches to Teaching Emerson’s Essays and Other Works, ed.
 Sean Meehan and Mark Long.
-Modern Language Association, solicited by editors and in progress, 2015.
+Modern Language Association, forthcoming, 2017.

 - “Authorship” in The Oxford History of Popular Print Culture, ed.
 Gary Kelly, Vol. 5, U.S. Popular Print Culture to 1860, ed.
 Ronald J. Zboray and Mary Saracino Zboray.
-Oxford University Press, solicited by editor and in progress, 2015.
+Oxford University Press, forthcoming, 2017.

 - “Publishers” in Emerson in Context, ed.
 Wesley Mott.
 Cambridge University Press, 2014.